UAlbertaCompEClub/Exec/USSC - Nov 26.md

 - Votes will involve ranking (1st, 2nd, 3rd, 4th choices)
 - Cannot be nominated more than 5 years in a row
 - Can only win University-wide award once
+- Cannot win same award twice in a row, but can win different